 Q: You recently retired from SWA and are pursuing personal photo projects.
 Care to describe any of those projects and why you have selected them?

-In terms of photography, I am working at organizing my personal photo archives taken over the many years while working at SWA.
-I am doing some self assignments very close to home that involve the natural environment and will be doing some road trips to explore some ideas about land and its fragility.
+In terms of photography, I am working to organize my personal photo archives taken over the many years while working at SWA.
+I am doing some self-assignments very close to home that involve the natural environment and will be doing some road trips to explore some ideas about land and its fragility.

 I would like at some point in the future to do some volunteer work with photography that would involve working with more socially focused issues.
 There is a non-profit organization in the Bay Area called Center for Investigative Reporting that focuses on issues of injustices that otherwise would remain hidden from the public eye that interests me.
 I would, of course, like to stay involved with TCLF, as I feel the work that is being done is so necessary for the future of the profession.

 Q: What is the message that you would like to give our readers that may inspire them to make a difference?